Jatintakkar09/HackIndia-Spark-5-2025-Error404/README.md

 ## Features

-- AI Assistant powered by [OpenAI's Assistant API](https://platform.openai.com/docs/assistants/overview) with custom personality
+- Powered by openai Api
-- Direct blockchain interactions through [Viem](https://viem.sh/)
+- interaction with blockchain with [Viem](https://viem.sh/)
 - Support for:
   - ERC20 token deployments and interactions
   - Contract reading and writing